olaven/pdfman/README.md

 * `pdfman open homework` let's you open PDFs from the homework folder
 * `pdfman open books` let's you open PDFs from the books folder

-This is another change to demonstrate git changes.